Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 \subsubsection{Neutral pion reconstruction and exclusivity}

-This process represents the dominant background channel in DVCS analysis, and its accurate identification is essential for the subtraction of $\pi^0$ contamination in the $D(e,e’\gamma)X$ missing-mass.
-The invariant-mass distribution of the two-photon system reconstructed in the LD$_2$ data is shown in Fig.~\ref{fig:pi0_reco}.
-The peak at $M_{\pi^0}=134.9$~MeV is clearly resolved with a Gaussian width of only $\sigma = 4.1$~MeV, demonstrating the excellent performance of the PbWO$_4$ calorimeter.
-Fig.~\ref{fig:pi0_reco} also illustrates the kinematic asymmetry in the neutral pion decay.
+Neutral pion production represents the dominant background channel in DVCS analysis, and its accurate identification is essential for the subtraction of $\pi^0$ contamination in the D$(e,e’\gamma)$X missing-mass.
+Fig.~\ref{fig:pi0_reco} illustrates the two-photon invariant-mass spectrum reconstructed in LD$_2$ data, which provides a direct validation of the NPS energy and position reconstruction for $\pi^0\to\gamma\gamma$ events.
+The peak at $M_{\pi^0}\simeq135$~MeV, with a Gaussian width of $\sigma=4.1\,\mathrm{MeV}$, demonstrates that two-photon decays are well reconstructed.
 In symmetric decays, both photons carry approximately equal energy and are both detected in the NPS.
 In contrast, asymmetric decays produce one high-energy photon within the NPS acceptance and one low-energy photon that may escape detection, leading to the partial reconstruction responsible for the $\pi^0$ contamination seen in the $D(e,e’\gamma)X$ missing-mass analysis.
-This pi0 contamination can be evaluated from the number of pi0 symmetric decays detected in the NPS leading to a good improvement.
+This {$\pi^0$} contamination is evaluated from the number of {$\pi^0$} symmetric decays detected in the NPS.